pauloviannajr/GettingAndCleaningData/README.md

 4) replaces the Numeric Label by a Descriptive Activity Label on both test and trainning sets

-5) extracts only mean and standard deviation measurements
+5) extracts only variables with the string "mean()" and "std()" within their names, i.e. only mean and standard deviation measurements.

 6) merge test and trainning datasets, labelling the variables